Books about Mental Illness & Mental Health

 All the Lonely People by Mike Gayle

-This book was my surprise star of the summer so far.
+This contemporary fiction book was my surprise star of the summer so far.
 I had not heard of the book and thought it sounded great.
 I loved every minute of it.

 Hubert Bird is a widower who has weekly conversations with his daughter in Australia.
 He tells her amazing stories about how he spends his time.
 The problem?
 It is all made up.

-Hubert gets a second chance at love and friendship but the book dives deeper into Huberts past as well.
-The depth and sincerity in this book are wonderful and I cannot say enough good things.
+Hubert gets a second chance at love and friendship but the book dives deeper into Hubert’s past as well.
+The depth and sincerity in this book are wonderful and I cannot say enough good things about this feel-good book from our list of books like A Man Called Ove.

 Eleanor Oliphant

 I wasn’t sure how I felt about this contemporary fiction book initially.
-Eleanor bugged me in a way that I could not identify.
-She is not supposed to be likable initially which is why I persevered and I ended up loving the book and Eleanor.
+Initially, Eleanor’s behavior and responses to people and situations upset me.
+I had the outside perspective of a reader to understand how Eleanor is misinterpreting situations.
+She is not supposed to be likable initially which is why I persevered and ended up loving the book and Eleanor.

 Eleanor has difficulty with social skills and is used to being alone until one day, she saves an elderly man who has fallen with the help of Raymond from her work.
-The three develop a friendship that is able to help heal Eleanor.
+The three develop a friendship that helps Eleanor heal.

 A man called ove